Statement on Climate Change

 - Effects of extreme weather events on the physical and operational exposure of industries and issuers.

 Such risk factors may influence investment strategies and decisions in a variety of ways.
 As noted, government regulation may have negative or positive consequences for certain industries.
 For example, increasingly stringent regulation on stack emissions of coal-fired technologies will increase the costs of existing technologies and affect coal economics.
-More generally, government legislation toward polluting industries must be scrutinized for the impact on each industry's economics.
-As polluting industries become more expensive to finance, other low-carbon and renewable energy sources will benefit from increased demand and potential government subsidies.
+More generally, government legislation directed at polluting industries must be scrutinized for the impact on each industry's economics.
+As polluting industries become more expensive to finance, other low-carbon and renewable energy sources are expected to benefit from increased demand and potential government subsidies.

 Finally, The Hartford recognizes that the combination of consumer demand, legislative and regulatory activity and technological advancement may create substantial opportunities to promote environmentally responsible activity while at the same time enhancing value for The Hartford's shareholders.